Statewide Training Project

 The training is being designed and delivered by WACOSS Manager Projects and Business Development, Stuart Reid.
 For more information, or to schedule a workshop in your region, please contact Stuart at firstname.lastname@example.org or on 08 9420 7222.

 Because the project is supported by a Natural Disasters Resilience Program Grant, there will be minimal cost to participants.
-WACOSS charging $25 per participant to offset local costs and ensure buy-in from potential participating organisations.
-Small, volunteer-run organisations who might have difficulty paying can have costs waived.
+WACOSS charging $25 per participant to offset local costs, but it is free for small and volunteer-run organisations.

-There will be a total of 17 workshops around the State, and at this stage, workshops have been run in Broome, Harvey, Albany, Kalgoorlie, Geraldton, Esperance, Bunbury, Northam, Karratha, Newman, South Hedland and Perth Metro areas.
+There will be a total of 17 workshops around the State, and at this stage, workshops have been run in Broome, Harvey, Albany, Kalgoorlie, Geraldton, Esperance, Bunbury, Northam, Karratha, Newman, South Hedland, Kununurra and Perth Metro areas.

 Participant numbers can be flexible, but the optimal number is around 22 per workshop.
 Bigger numbers can be accommodated if demand is there.